Skip to Main Content

 • your pot won't usually be considered for inheritance tax, as it doesn't form part of your estate

-• You can change your beneficiaries at any time
+• you can change your listed beneficiaries at any time

-• You will no longer be able to make a nomination
+• you'll no longer be able to make a nomination

-John is married to Sarah.
-John has chosen the expression of wish option and has decided to leave all of his pot to Sarah.
+John is married to Jamie.
+John has chosen the expression of wish option and has decided to leave all of his pot to Jamie.

-John passes away and because he decided to make an expression of wish, his retirement pot was free from any inheritance tax.
+John passes away before taking his money out of Nest.
+Because he decided to make an expression of wish, his pot is free from any inheritance tax.

-In this scenario we decided to pay the benefits to Sarah, in line with John’s request.
+In this scenario we decide to pay the benefits to Jamie, in line with John’s request.

-In these circumstances under an expression of wish, we could decide to pay the money to Helen and Arthur, or even to John's estate to be distributed by the executor of his will.
-The money in the pot would usually be free from inheritance tax calculations.
+In this scenario, we look at the change in John's family circumstances and pay the money in his pot to his estate to be distributed by the executor of his will.
+The money in the pot would usually be free from inheritance tax.

 Older woman looking at smartphone